citkane/gtk-browser-widget/README.md

 </p>

-GBW is a cross platform [GTK 4](https://www.gtk.org/) widget that makes available an embedded browser engine of your choice:
+GBW is a cross-platform [GTK 4](https://www.gtk.org/) widget that makes available an embedded browser engine of your choice:
 - MsWebview2 (ALPHA)
 - Webkit (todo) - [discussion](discussions/4)
 - Chromium (todo)